 The Bottom Line – Does Xenical Work?

 Now the moment you’ve been waiting for – our bottom line on Xenical.
-First of all, we like that this diet drug is regulated by the FDA.
-It’s also good to see that this formula is backed by some actual research.
+First of all, we like that the FDA regulates this diet drug.
+It’s also good to see that some actual research backs this formula.
 But we have some reservations about this weight-loss pill because several users have complained of no real results.
 Also, we’re concerned about the unpleasant side effects some people experience.

 If you’d like to drop more pounds of fat, then we encourage you to go with a program that is backed by multiple clinical studies and tons of customer reviews touting its efficiency.